-The Missionary Society of St Columban marks a very important milestone in 2018 when it commemorates 100 years since the Maynooth Mission to China was officially founded on 29 June 1918.
+The Missionary Society of St Columban marked a very important milestone in 2018 when it commemorated 100 years since the Maynooth Mission to China was officially founded on 29 June 1918.

-A commemorative year opens on St Columban’s Day 23 November 2017 and concludes on St Columban’s Day 23 November 2018.
-Events marking this momentous anniversary will take place in a number of locations around Ireland over these twelve months.
+A commemorative year opened on St Columban’s Day 23 November 2017 and concluded on St Columban’s Day 23 November 2018.
+Events marking this momentous anniversary took place in a number of locations around Ireland over those twelve months.

-The centenary is an opportunity to recall what inspired the early Columban pioneers and what they achieved, to reflect on how their successors coped with the monumental changes in church and society since then and to thank the hundreds of thousands of people whose sacrifices over one hundred years made it all possible.
+The centenary was an opportunity to recall what inspired the early Columban pioneers and what they achieved, to reflect on how their successors coped with the monumental changes in church and society over those 100 years and to thank the hundreds of thousands of people whose sacrifices down the years made it all possible.

 ‘We woke one morning to find at our doors the strangest sight imaginable – a band of young priests, the finest and most gifted we had, begging for assistance.
 And for what an enterprise!
 That they may be allowed to go and preach the Gospel to China’s millions.’